 Obtain Advance Assurance from HMRC

 - You will need to obtain advance assurance from HMRC that your company, its trade and its shares qualify for EIS/SEIS purposes.
-This is done by application to the Small Company Enterprise Centre (SCEC) on Form EIS/SEIS AA available here.
-For more details of claiming Advance Assurance click here
+This is done by application to the Enterprise Centre on Form EIS/SEIS AA available here.
+For more details on claiming Advance Assurance click here

-- The Small Company Enterprise Centre (Admin Team) can be contacted here:
+- The Enterprise Centre (Admin Team) can be contacted here: firstname.lastname@example.org

 Generally companies seeking investment should consider various sources of capital, depending on the amount being sought.
 The suggestions below are not comprehensive but will act as guidance:

 - Less than £50,000: try friends, relations or your local accountants (who may know of somebody wishing to invest in a small company)